 Online tutors can use a variety of materials to effectively teach their students.
 There are online quizzes, websites that illustrate subjects visually, and podcasts.
 Online teachers should avoid droning on about the same topic, as this bores students.
 To keep the session interesting, online instructors should expose their pupils to a variety of resources.
-So students can simply internalise the material.
+So students can simply internalize the material.

-This is a good “end-goal” for kids.
+This is a good “end goal” for kids.
 Students may feel demotivated to study because there is no end goal in sight.
 With tests and mock exams in place, students frequently feel compelled to stay up with the content to avoid accumulating them and struggling later.
 Thus, online tutors must ensure that their pupils are self-assessing at all times.

 It takes time for kids to achieve an A, therefore high school tutors must be patient.
 Tutors must remember that their students will require time to develop themselves and work on their weaknesses one at a time.

-Students often compare themselves to their peers and criticise themselves for not being as good as the class leaders, but this is futile.
+Students often compare themselves to their peers and criticize themselves for not being as good as the class leaders, but this is futile.
 Every learner has unique strengths and limitations that require careful observation and understanding.

 After identifying their strengths and weaknesses, students and teachers will know what study and teaching approaches to use to achieve the best results.